mattberkowitz/autoclose-html/README.md

 ## Force Inline

-Elements in this comma delimited list will render their closing tags on the same line, even if they are block by default
+Elements in this comma delimited list will render their closing tags on the same line, even if they are block by default.

 ## Force Block